 Dental diseases are another factor that could contribute to teeth loss.
 In order to prevent dental diseases, oral hygiene should be maintained.
-Proper and regular brushing and flossing of the teeth is extremely important.
+The importance of brushing teeth and flossing regularly is attached to overcoming several potential dental diseases.
 It keeps the teeth and gums clean and healthy which prevents detrimental oral diseases or conditions.

 Irregular dental check-ups

 Another important factor that is often overlooked by many people is regular visits to the dentist.
 The routine dental check-up helps the patient to maintain good oral health and can help spot early development of certain diseases such as oral cancer or others.
 Early diagnosis is extremely important in preventing the disease from spreading any further.

 Other factors which can cause tooth loss are:

 Lack of professional care and poor oral hygiene are the chief contributors to tooth loss.
 It is vital to be aware of dental hygiene tips for better oral health.

 By keeping these points in mind, you can effectively prevent tooth loss and ensure your teeth serves you for as long as you need.